-For the first 10 taxable years after the owner begins construction of the major recycling facility, the owner must use the credit allowed to pay for iii.
-Investment at or in connection with the recycling facility above the required investment of three hundred million dollars (\$300,000,000), if the owner determines that there are no reasonable economic opportunities for the expenditures described above.
+For the first 10 taxable years after the owner begins construction of the major recycling facility, the owner must use the credit allowed to pay for

-- i.
-Investment in rail or roads associated with the facility. - ii.
-Investment in water system infrastructure designed to reduce the expense of transporting materials and products to and from the recycling facility.
+- Investment in rail or roads associated with the facility. - Investment in water system infrastructure designed to reduce the expense of transporting materials and products to and from the recycling facility. - Investment at or in connection with the recycling facility above the required investment of three hundred million dollars (\$300,000,000), if the owner determines that there are no reasonable economic opportunities for the expenditures described above.

 Expenses incurred for the purposes allowed in this subsection during a taxable year in the 10-year period may be counted toward a credit allowed in a later taxable year in the 10-year period.
 If the owner is not able to use the entire credit during the taxable year, the excess may be used in subsequent taxable years.
-After the end of the tenyear period, any unused credit may be used for investment at or in connection with the recycling facility above the \$300,000,000 initial investment.
+After the end of the ten-year period, any unused credit may be used for investment at or in connection with the recycling facility above the \$300,000,000 initial investment.